 State the objectives of the work and provide an adequate background, avoiding a detailed literature survey or a summary of the results.

 For papers that focus on an area, provide a brief synopsis of the physical and geological characteristics of the area, sufficient to give the new work context, but again avoid a detailed literature survey.

 Provide sufficient detail on methods to allow the work to be reproduced.
 Methods already published should be indicated by a reference: only relevant modifications should be described.
 Samples should normally be positioned on a map or in a table.
-However, lengthy tables of precise positions should be submitted as Supplementary Material (see below)
+However, lengthy tables of precise positions should be submitted as Datasets (see below)